MoogFest celebrates its fifteenth year with appearances by Richard Devine and Martin Gore

 MoogFest has announced the first wave of this year’s lineup, including a performance by Swedish minimalist techno artist The Field and a creative exchange with Depeche Mode’s Martin Gore.
-Taking place in Durham, SC, the four-day-long celebration of the fusion of music, art, and technology is now in its fifteenth year and features workshops and panels during the day, with performances in the evening; this year includes IDM artist and sounddesigner Richard Devine, as well as veteran noise act A Place to Bury Strangers, each performing four-hour-long sets.
+Taking place in Durham, NC, the four-day-long celebration of the fusion of music, art, and technology is now in its fifteenth year and features workshops and panels during the day, with performances in the evening; this year includes IDM artist and sounddesigner Richard Devine, as well as veteran noise act A Place to Bury Strangers, each performing four-hour-long sets.
 Three tiers of tickets are available, with the mid-tier featuring swag, exclusive events, and lounge access, while the top-tier includes a hand-built synth.
 A complete lineup of announced performers and presenters and ticket information is available at the MoogFest website with more details to come.

 MoogFest